greivinlopez/skue/README.md

 ## How it works?

-Let's look at the following diagram describing the architecture of the API server that you'll create with Skuë
+Let's look at the following diagram describing the architecture of the API server that you'll create with Skuë and explain each part separately

 <p align="center">
   <img src="https://raw.githubusercontent.com/greivinlopez/skue/master/archdiagram.png"/>
 </p>

-# The web server
+### The web server

-For Skuë it is of no importance what web framework or http router do you use, as long as you follow REST style you will be OK.
+For Skuë it's no important what web framework or http router do you use, as long as you follow REST style you will be OK.
 Let's see a basic example using [martini](https://github.com/go-martini/martini):

 ~~~ go
 func main() {